 B.A. in Theatre: Creative life training for the undergraduate by experienced professionals

-At CSU, faculty, staff, and professional guest artists – all with extensive experience on stages ranging from Broadway to regional theatres, and worldwide – provide students an experienced lens through which to study every aspect of theatre, including the theory and practice of acting, musical theatre, technical theatre, theatrical design, stage management, dramaturgy, theatre history, theatre for social change, storytelling, and playwriting.
+At CSU, faculty, staff, and professional guest artists – all with extensive experience on stages ranging from Broadway to regional theatres, and worldwide – provide students with an experienced lens through which to study every aspect of theatre, including the theory and practice of acting and directing, musical theatre, theatre history/dramaturgy/playwriting, theatrical design and technical theatre, stage management, and storytelling/devising.

 - Musical Theatre

 Please note: In addition to applying to CSU through the Office of Admissions, a successful audition or portfolio review with CSU Theatre faculty is required to enter the B.A. in Theatre concentrations.
 Please see our audition/portfolio review page.